Jane Myhill1

 Last Edited=16 Jul 2003

-Hugh Humphrey Merriman was decorated with the award of the Territorial Decoration (T.D.).1 He lived at Hazell Park, Peaslake, Surrey, England.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.).1 He was decorated with the award of the Military Cross (M.C.).1
+Hugh Humphrey Merriman was awarded the Territorial Decoration (T.D.)1 He lived at Hazell Park, Peaslake, Surrey, EnglandG.1 He was awarded the Distinguished Service Order (D.S.O.)1 He was awarded the Military Cross (M.C.)1

 Child of Hugh Humphrey Merriman